vihari-sunkara/Computation-Management-Service/README.md

 # Computation-Management-Service
 This project includes two back end servers one for computing math and the other for evaluating string operations.
 The Computation Management service is a kind of load balancer which splits the load to the appropriate back end server based on the type of computation(i.e., math or string).
+The entire code for the back end servers and the load balancer service is written in Python.